Getting Started for Video Conferences

 4. Sharing slides with a button or upon connecting to the source.

-In the menu, you can set specific parameters for receiving incoming calls:
+In the Settings → Calls → Call settings menu, you can set specific parameters for receiving incoming calls:

-1. Parameters for receiving the first point-to-point incoming call:
+1. Settings for receiving the first incoming point-to-point call:

 Parameter Description

-Ask user The user decides whether to accept or decline the call
+Ask for user's confirmation The user decides whether to accept or reject the call

 1. Mute the microphone and disable the camera during incoming calls.